greena13/react-simple-file-input/README.md

 ### readAs

-react-simple-file-input expects a readAs option to indicate how the file should be read.
+react-simple-file-input expects a `readAs` option to indicate how the file should be read.
 Valid options are:

-- 'text' (Text) (Default)
+- 'text' (Text)
 - 'buffer' (Array Buffer)
 - 'binary' (Binary String)
 - 'dataUrl' (Data URL)

+By default the `readAs` option is `undefined`.
+If left undefined, the file will not be read from disk and only the `onChange` event will be triggered.

 ### Events